The Character Map in Twisted Equivariant Nonabelian Cohomology: Equivariant non-abelian de Rham cohomology

-\begin{defn}[Twisted equivariant non-abelian character map] Let $G \acts \; X \,\in\, \GActionsOnSmoothManifolds$ (Def. \ref{ProperGActionsOnSmoothManifolds}), and let $\rho_{\scalebox{.7}{$\mathscr{A}$}}$ be an equivariant local coefficient bundle of equivariantly 1-connected $G$-spaces of finite $\mathbb{R}$-homotopy type, which admits an equivariant relative minimal model; all as in Notation \ref{EquivariantLocalCoefficientBundleWithRelativeMinimalModel}.
+In equivariant generalization of \cite[Def.
+5.4]{FSS23-Char}, we set: \begin{defn}[Twisted equivariant non-abelian character map] Let $G \acts \; X$ $\in\, \GActionsOnSmoothManifolds$ (Def. \ref{ProperGActionsOnSmoothManifolds}), and let $\rho_{\scalebox{.7}{$\mathscr{A}$}}$ be an equivariant local coefficient bundle of equivariantly 1-connected $G$-spaces of finite $\mathbb{R}$-homotopy type, which admits an equivariant relative minimal model; all as in Notation \ref{EquivariantLocalCoefficientBundleWithRelativeMinimalModel}.
 Then the {\it twisted equivariant non-abelian character map} is the twisted equivariant cohomology operation

 from twisted equivariant non-abelian cohomology (Def. \ref{EquivariantTwistedNonAbelianCohomology}) with local coefficients in $\rho_{\scalebox{.7}{$\mathscr{A}$}}$ to twisted equivariant non-abelian de Rham cohomology (Def. \ref{TwistedEquivariantNonAbelianDeRhamCohomology}) with coefficients in $\mathfrak{l}\rho_{\scalebox{.7}{$\mathscr{A}$}}$ (as in Notation \ref{EquivariantLocalCoefficientBundleWithRelativeMinimalModel}).